Blake-Lead/Play-Angular2-Test/README.md

 make runAll
 ```

+This command runs all the commands below so it is not necessary to execute them unless you know what you do.

+***

-To build front & create Dockerfiles for APIs:
+It is also possible to build front & create Dockerfiles for APIs:

 ```
 make build
 ```

-To create Docker images:
+create Docker images:

 ```
 make images
 ```

-To run containers:
+and run containers:

 ```
 make run